SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

   - Lists or arrays (sets of memory) can be reserved in any of these types.
   - These storage sizes have a direct correlation to variable declarations in high-level languages (e.g., C, C++, Java, etc.).

-- The CPU chip includes a number of functional units, including the Arithmetic Logic Unit (ALU) which is the part of the chip that actually performs the arithmetic and logical calculations.
+- The CPU chip includes a number of functional units, including the **Arithmetic Logic Unit** (ALU) which is the part of the chip that actually performs the arithmetic and logical calculations.
   - In order to support the ALU, processor registers and cache memory are also included “on the die” (term for inside the chip).
-- A CPU register, or just register, is a temporary storage or working location built into the CPU itself (separate from memory).
+- A **CPU register**, or just register, is a temporary storage or working location built into the CPU itself (separate from memory).

   - Computations are typically performed by the CPU using registers.
   - There are sixteen, 64-bit General Purpose Registers (GPRs).
     - A GPR register can be accessed with all 64-bits or some portion or subset accessed.